-- occupational sickness or injury, however, Unum will cover disabilities due to occupational sicknesses or injuries for partners or sole proprietors who cannot be covered by a workers' compensation law. - intentionally self-inflicted injuries. - active participation in a riot. - loss of a professional license, occupational license or certification. - attempt to commit or commission of a felony. - commission of a felony for which you have been convicted.
+- intentionally self-inflicted injuries. - active participation in a riot. - loss of a professional license, occupational license or certification. - attempt to commit or commission of a felony. - commission of a felony for which you have been convicted. - pre-existing condition.

 Your plan will not cover a disability due to war, declared or undeclared, or any act of war.